SaaS SEO: Boost Your Online Presence in 8 Steps

 Here’s an example of how we conduct content gap analysis by comparing what keywords a site is ranking for vs that of its competitors.

-You need to use some standardized system for reviewing how you’re doing.
+You need to use some standardized system to review how you’re doing.

 Identifying Their Strengths and Weaknesses